10 Surprising Foods That Aren't Paleo

 Coffee also requires a bit of processing in order to go from a “bean” to a black liquid in our cups, meaning it would have been consumed very sparingly in hunter-gatherer days, if at all.
 However, it is worth pointing out that while we call it a “bean,” coffee beans are not actually beans.

-What to drink instead: Try ground chicory and dandelion root, or perhaps even switch to green tea.
+Other great drinks: Try ground chicory and dandelion root, mushroom team, green tea.

 7. Butter and Ghee

-The idea that ghee and butter are Paleo likely came from years of crossover between the Paleo Diet and other “Primal” diets, or even the Bulletproof Diet, which became popular in some Paleo-spheres.
+The idea that ghee and butter are Paleo likely came from years of crossover between The Paleo Diet and other similarly named diets like “primal” or carnivore diets, the Bulletproof Diet, and Whole30, which grew in popularity after the explosion of popularity of The Paleo Diet.

 Ghee might also have become attractive to Paleo dieters because it is considered an ancient, sacred food in India.
-However, ghee is still a dairy product.
+However, ghee is still a dairy product and no dairy products are Paleo because they are unhealthy for humans.
 This also goes for butter, regardless of the heathy fats it contains.
-Alongside it, casein and other irritating milk proteins are still present, putting it on the no-go list.
+Butter and ghee both contain casein and other irritating milk proteins, putting them on the no-go list.

 A few other reasons to avoid all forms of dairy include: